SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/README.md

 The *cube view* contains dimensional data (= descriptive data such a carrier ID or an airline ID) as well as measurable data (=quantifiable fields that can be calculated, e.g. the number of flight bookings or the flight price).
 We refer to these as **dimension fields** and **measures**.

 **Measures** can be aggregated and, if necessary, can have an association to a unit of measure or a currency.
 Their aggregation behavior is defined via annotation *@Aggregation.default*.
-If annotation *@Aggregation.default: #SUM* is used, for instance, the measures will be summed in an analysis.
-Measures usually contain
+If for example the annotation *@Aggregation.default: #SUM* is used, the measures will be summed in an analysis.
+Measures usually contain **transactional data**

-In our Flight Bookings analytical model we have the following measures:
+In our Flight Bookings analytical model we have the following *measures*:

 1. Total number of bookings
 2. The total price of a booking

 **Dimension fields** can be used to filter the results of an analysis and to group the result rows of an analysis according to the values of the dimension fields.
 The more dimension fields a cube contains, the higher the flexibility of possible analyses as there are more options for filtering and grouping the data.
 Dimension fields usually contain **master data**.

-In our Flight Bookings analytical model we have the following dimensions:
+In our Flight Bookings analytical model we have the following *dimensions*:

 1. Airline
 2. Connection